controversies-of-science/controversy-scripts/README.md

 ### scrape-gplus

 `npm run scrape-gplus` - This script transforms the Controversies of Science G+ collection online into a JSON file located at `/json/generated/gplus-collection.json`.
+Beware: It will completely wipe out whatever data is already in that `gplus-collection.json` file.
+A more atomic version of this script will be created later.

 ### create-algolia-cards